turingschool/mod-0-curriculum/session4/index.md

 <small><em>Source: http://frontend.turing.io/assets/images/lessons/git/github-diagrams.002.jpeg</em></small>

-<span class="vocab">origin</span>: refers to where the code is hosted on GitHub.
-Each repository has its own origin.
+<span class="vocab">origin</span>: refers to the URL where the code is hosted on GitHub.
+Each repository has its own origin (own URL).

 <span class="vocab">git pull</span>: means download all of the changes on GitHub that I don't currently have on my local copy.
 You would use git pull after a teammate makes a change to the code, and you want to bring those changes into your own code.